nervosnetwork/overlord/README.md

 A distributed system for reaching a consensus on the content of a speech is realized by simulating the dialogue between speakers through the communication between threads.

-Users can run example by `cargo run -- example salon`, and the system will output the agreed speech content in turn.
+Run the example by `cargo run --example salon`, and the system will output the agreed speech content in turn.
+Click [here](./examples/salon.rs) to see the detail.

 It will check whether different speakers agree on the content of the speech.